 In a law passed in 1867, the Maryland General Assembly complained that “under the Military of the United States, a large number of slaves owing service to loyal citizens of Maryland, were induced to leave their owners and enlist in the military service of the United States.”
 Hoping that the federal government would repay the state’s loyalty to the Union and compensate its citizens for the human property lost, the General Assembly ordered that a record be made of all slave owners and those they had held in slavery as of November 1, 1864, when the new state constitution took effect.
 Neither the federal government nor the state ever compensated the enslavers.

-There are at least three places to search the Slave Statistics.
+There are at least three places to search the Slave Statistics for Prince George’s County.

 - Declarations are included in the online index of Prince George’s County Freedom Records, which also include Certificates of Freedom and records of manumissions–a good place to start, because they are cross-indexed by name of the formerly enslaved, as well as the original indexing by slaveowner;

-- A downloadable PDF transcription (see below), providing quickly accessible–printable and searchable–list of every name declared by a single enslaver and others with the same surname; or
+- A downloadable PDF transcription (see below), providing a printable and searchable list of every name declared by any single enslaver and others with the same surname; or

 - Scans of the original declarations as recorded by the Commissioner for Slave Statistics, and available on the MSA website..